Coronavirus cancellations: A running list of tech and cultural events hit by the pandemic

 Foxconn

-- In early February old its employees not to come back to work at its offices in Shenzhen, China, until further notice.
+- In early February told its employees not to come back to work at its offices in Shenzhen, China, until further notice.

 - Plans to have its factories operating at normal capacity by the end of March, according to a report from Bloomberg.